What is AmeriCorps?

 Neighborhood Red Wolves Community Engagement is housed in the Division of Diversity & Community Engagement Programs include:

 The AmeriCorps program will utilize a student-centered approach that incorporates evidence informed interventions and focuses on individual student needs.
 Members will serve as mentors to provide individualized support that is often limited in school settings, will support college planning, post-secondary goal setting, and personal skill development with students at a local high school.
 Training will be provided based upon strategies used by the successful Arkansas College and Career Coach Program, where full-time coaches provide support to students in grades 7-12 as they plan and prepare for life after high school.
-Two Post-Secondary Readiness Members will serve local public high schools during the school year to mentor students in grades 10-12 and deliver a range of services intended to create student awareness about post-secondary pathways.
+Fourteen Post-Secondary Readiness Members will serve local public high schools during the school year to mentor students in grades 10-12 and deliver a range of services intended to create student awareness about post-secondary pathways.

 Requirements:

-Must be U.S. citizens, U.S. national, or legal permanent resident alien of the United States.
+• Must be U.S. citizens, U.S. national, or legal permanent resident alien of the United States.

-Must have completed 90 hours or more in a course of study at a college or university or college graduate.
+• Must have completed 12 hours or more in a course of study at a college or university or college graduate.

-Must complete 1,700 hours of service (40 hours a week).
+• Must complete 300 hours of service (10 hours a week).

-Math Prep Tutors and Post-Secondary Readiness Mentors applications are accepted prior to the beginning of each grant cycle with the interviews and selection process continuing until all positions are filled.
+Literacy Tutors and Post-Secondary Readiness Mentors applications are accepted prior to the beginning of each grant cycle with the interviews and selection process continuing until all positions are filled.

 There are a number of AmeriCorps Program Benefits including:

-Will receive a “living allowance” of $15,100 during 43 weeks of service.
+• Will receive a “living allowance” of $2,146 during 43 weeks of service.

 If you are interested in any of the opportunities offered by The Neighborhood Redwolves Community Engagement Program, apply below: